Luke Maile Player Props: Reds vs. Brewers

 Luke Maile At The Plate

-- Maile is batting .225 with seven doubles, three home runs and six walks.
+- Maile is hitting .217 with seven doubles, three home runs and six walks.

-- Looking at the 36 games he has played this year, he's went deep in three of them (8.3%), and in 3.1% of his trips to the dish.
+- In 8.1% of his games this season, he has gone deep, and 3% of his trips to the dish.

-- Maile has had at least one RBI in 16.7% of his games this year (six of 36), with more than one RBI four times (11.1%).
-He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in nine games this year (25.0%), but has had no multi-run games.
+- He has scored in nine games this season (24.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.